 Senior NBA Photographer and Director of Photography for Staples Center, Andrew Bernstein.

 He hasn’t played a single minute in the NBA.
-However, Andy Bernstein is a perennial contender for league MVP (Most Valuable Photographer).
-The 2017 NBA Finals will mark the 35th-consecutive time that Andy has covered the Association’s showcase event.
+However, Andrew Bernstein is a perennial contender for league MVP (Most Valuable Photographer).
+The 2017 NBA Finals marked the 35th-consecutive time that Andrew has covered the Association’s showcase event.

 Topics / links discussed (include):